1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ??? info "About Nozzles In General"

     - When it comes down to choose the right nozzle size, it all depends on what you want to print and how detailed it should be.
-The standard size of 0.4mm the printers come with is a good starting point. <br> However, you may find yourself in the situation that you want to print more detailed objects or objects which should be more sturdy or where it doesn't matter if the surface doesn't look as clean and flat as possible, so you probably should adjust the size and switch to a smaller oder bigger diameter like 0.2-0.3mm for detailed objects and 0.6mm for the 'rougher' prints. <br> Keep in mind though that the printing time usually increases by choosing a smaller diameter and it decreases when you're using a bigger diameter due to the smaller/larger layer height that is possible to print. <br> Search the web for more specific informations about finding and choosing the right nozzle size for your project.
+The standard size of 0.4mm the printers come with is a good starting point. <br> However, you may find yourself in the situation that you want to print more detailed objects or objects which should be more sturdy or where it doesn't matter if the surface doesn't look as clean and flat as possible, so you probably should adjust the size and switch to a smaller oder bigger diameter like 0.2-0.3mm for detailed objects and 0.6mm for the 'rougher' prints. <br> Keep in mind though that the printing time usually increases by choosing a smaller diameter and it decreases when you're using a bigger diameter due to the smaller/larger layer height that is possible to print. <br> Search the web for more specific information about finding and choosing the right nozzle size for your project.
 You may want to start with this Article from [All3DP: The Best 3D Printer Nozzle Types, Sizes & Materials](https://www.all3dp.com/2/3d-printer-nozzle-size-material-what-to-know-which-to-buy).

     - In case you're using *Cura* as a slicer, make sure you update to the current version v5.x (Note: It doesn't run at Ubuntu versions below 20.x though) as it uses the new Arachne engine and offers better quality as a result of that.
 In case you never heard of that, I recommend to watch the following videos from [Thomas Sanladerer](https://www.youtube.com/channel/UCb8Rde3uRL1ohROUVg46h1A) or read the articles at his page [https://toms3d.org/](https://toms3d.org/) where he shows the result of using a 0.6mm nozzle with Cura v5.x comparing to a 0.4 nozzle using Cura 4.x (SPOILER: you barely can see a difference).